canonical/kafka-operator/docs/explanation/e-configuration.md

 - **Topic configuration**: each topic can be replicated on multiple partitions.
 ZooKeeper keeps track of the locations of the partitions and replicas, so that high-availability is still attained when a broker shuts down.
 Topic-specific configuration overrides (e.g. message retention and size) are also stored in ZooKeeper.
 - **Access control and authentication**: ZooKeeper stores access control lists (ACL) for Kafka resources, to ensure only the proper, authorized, users or groups can read or write on each topic.

-Technically, those configurations values are stored in znodes, the hierarchical unit data structure in ZooKeeper.
+The values for the configuration parameters mentioned above are stored in znodes, the hierarchical unit data structure in ZooKeeper.
 A znode is represented by its path and can both have data associated with it as well as children nodes.
 ZooKeeper clients interact with its data structure similarly to a remote file system that would be sync-ed between the ZooKeeper unit for high availability.
 For a Charmed Kafka related to a Charmed ZooKeeper: